ppfeister/pfeister.dev/content/projects.md

 [Siddharth Dushantha][ext-sdushantha] is the original author of the project, where I am now a primary maintainer and developer alongside.

-**Focal points:** Python / Regression / Bot-detection circumvention / Packaging
+**Technical:** Python / Regression / Bot-detection circumvention / Packaging

-## svcman
+## Service Manager

 https://github.com/svcman/svcman

 svcman (Service Manager) is a current work in progress.

-Working to develop the first truly user friendly graphical service monitor + manager for systemd to be available via the official respositories.
+Working to develop the first user friendly graphical service monitor + manager for systemd to be available via the official respositories.

-**Focal points:** C++ / Qt / CMake / Linux kernel / systemd / dbus
+**Technical:** C++ / Qt / CMake / Linux kernel / systemd / dbus

 ## Windex